 The Accountability Framework and certification provide aligned and complementary means to help companies fulfill their supply chain commitments.
 Companies can use these tools synergistically to address supply chain impacts and goals related to deforestation, conversion, and human rights.
 More specifically:

-- Alignment: Many major certification programs are well-aligned with the Accountability Framework.
+- Alignment: Many major certification programmes are well-aligned with the Accountability Framework.
 This means that companies can use certification to fulfill (and demonstrate fulfillment of) most or all of the expectations for ethical supply chains detailed in the Framework.
-To be fully aligned with the Framework, certification programs must include the same normative requirements on no-deforestation, no-conversion, and respect for human rights as those found in the Framework’s Core Principles 1-3.
-Programs must also provide chain-of-custody models that adequately trace and control products and their compliance (e.g., segregated or identity preserved).
+To be fully aligned with the Framework, certification programmes must include the same normative requirements on no-deforestation, no-conversion, and respect for human rights as those found in the Framework’s Core Principles 1-3.
+Programmes must also provide chain-of-custody models that adequately trace and control products and their compliance (e.g., segregated or identity preserved).
 Otherwise, companies must conduct additional due diligence to assess and manage compliance of the non-certified product component (e.g., in mass balance or book-and-claim models).

 - Complementarity: Companies can use the Accountability Framework to help manage non-certified materials in their supply chains to ensure that issues of deforestation, conversion, and human rights are properly addressed across their entire business.
 This may be especially important when the company sources commodities or purchases from regions for which certification is not available or not widely used.
 It is also important for companies whose existing supply base includes a significant amount of non-certified suppliers who may need clear guidelines, support and/or improvement steps to address basic compliance on no-deforestation, no-conversion, and respect for human rights before pursuing full certification.

 - Full-company scope: The Accountability Framework provides a company-wide approach to establishing policies, systems, and practices for ethical supply chains.
-This complements the product- and production unit-focus of many certification programs by elaborating additional elements of responsible business related to company systems, reporting practices, management of non-compliant suppliers, and other matters.
+This complements the product- and production unit-focus of many certification programmes by elaborating additional elements of responsible business related to company systems, reporting practices, management of non-compliant suppliers, and other matters.

 11. What is the relationship between the Accountability Framework and jurisdictional approaches?